The Raspberry Pi Zero W is a capable FTP/SSH server, but for field deployments, I would consider Compute Module 3 or Raspberry Pi 3+.

 Rank: 4 - 4.5

-The Raspberry Pi does quite adequately in this regard – you will feel just a bit of the CPU limitation when using say < 5Mb/sec, perhaps due to the USB-Ethernet adapter internal to the Raspberry Pi 1 Model B as well as the SSH encryption itself–this shouldn’t be too hard to measure for the curious.
+The Raspberry Pi does quite adequately in this regard – you will feel just a bit of the CPU limitation when using many sessions or high Ethernet bandwidth.

-The Raspberry Pi FM transmitter works splendidly – the program can be modified to transmit narrowband (~ 5kHz) FM on the 2 meter ham band as well.
+The Raspberry Pi FM transmitter works splendidly – the program can be modified to transmit narrowband (~ 5kHz) FM on the 2 meter ham band, and for a wide variety of software defined radio tasks.